 - Do not use a hand-held mobile phone while driving.
 It is advisable to avoid using a hands-free phone as well.
 If you need to make, or receive, a phone call, park up somewhere safe and switch off your engine.

 - Ensure that you know what to do in the event of an accident or breakdown.
-This should be outlined in your Company’s driving procedures.
+This should be outlined in your Company’s driving procedures but you should also be aware of road safety, for example the AA recently issued a statement to say that they are advising their crews not to stop on smart motorways if you have broken down.

 Other Considerations Whilst Auditing Driving in your Business